Skip to main content

 Assessment Rationale And Relationship

-The two pieces of coursework will allow the students to show that they have understood all the elements required in order to bring a biomedical product to market using AM, and that they have the technical skills in terms of CAD/CAM process to design and manufacture parts using relevant techniques.
-Coursework is preferred as it provides a mechanism for the students to show that they are able to integrate the separate elements together to demonstrate an understanding of the current state of the art and likely future directions.
-The Presentation on Product Development is designed as an exercise for students to complete in order to gain feedback on their progress, which they then take forward in developing their Case Study 2 final report.
+The case study group coursework will allow the students to show that they have understood all the concepts taught during the lectures and can apply them to bring a biomedical product concept to market.
+Coursework is preferred as it provides a mechanism for the students to show that they are able to integrate the separate elements together to demonstrate an understanding of the current state of the art and critically analyse the outcomes.

 Reading Lists